 - It's difficult for companies to determine whether their data science efforts have produced business value if it's not measured.
 Understanding whether something delivers business value requires companies to take the time to establish success metrics and evaluate the impact their data science initiatives have on business.

-How to Improve Processes to Leverage Data Science for Business
+How to Improve Processes to Leverage Data Science in Software Outsourcing projects

 Luckily, there are steps organizations can take to better improve their data science efforts and tie analytics projects to tangible business results.